-- statutory agencies;
+- statutory agencies

-- Homes and Communities Agency;
+- Homes England

 Look for job vacancies at:

-Recruitment agencies sometimes handle vacancies; Macdonald and Company is RICS approved.
+Recruitment agencies sometimes handle vacancies; Macdonald and Company is RICS-approved.

-Having completed an accredited degree or postgraduate conversion course, you will move on to two years of structured training with the Royal Institution of Chartered Surveyors (RICS), known as the Assessment of Professional Competence (APC), to become fully qualified and a member of the RICS (MRICS).
+After you've completed an accredited degree or postgraduate conversion course, you'll move on to two years of structured training with RICS - known as the Assessment of Professional Competence (APC) - to become fully qualified and a member of the RICS (MRICS).
 A year's placement as part of a relevant sandwich degree can count towards the APC requirements.

-- development appraisals;
+- development appraisals

-- legal/regulatory compliance;
+- legal/regulatory compliance

-- measurement of land and property;
+- measurement of land and property